xinli0928/COVID-Xray/README.md

 Visualizations
 --------
+Low-dimension visualization of the three classes of CXR images and noisy snapshots using T-SNE.

 Longitudinal CXR images of a patient over the four time points with the worst status on the day 17 then recovered afterwards.
 The heatmaps are generated using GRAD-CAM.